pypr/pysph/docs/source/installation.rst

     $ ./build_zoltan.sh $INSTALL_PREFIX

-where the ``$INSTALL_PREFIX`` is where the library and includes will be installed.
+where the ``$INSTALL_PREFIX`` is where the library and includes will be installed (remember, this script is in the PyZoltan repository and not in PySPH).
 You may edit and tweak the build to suit your installation.
 However, this script is what we use to build Zoltan on our continuous integration servers on Travis-CI_ and Shippable_.

 After Zoltan is build, set the environment variable ``ZOLTAN`` to point to the ``$INSTALL_PREFIX`` that you used above::